massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 Smart-contract can be compiled using the `massa-sc-scripts` command: TODO.

-## Putting you smart-contract on the blockchain
+## Putting your smart-contract on the blockchain

 We'll now turn to the process of putting the smart-contract on the Massa blockchain.

 ### Setup

-To put your smart-contract on the Massa blockchain you need to run a node and use the client.
+To put your smart-contract on the Massa blockchain, you need to run a node and use the client.
 If this is something that you have never done, all the steps are detailed in the [tutorials](https://github.com/massalabs/massa#tutorials-to-join-the-testnet).

-In order to be able to be able to read the different prints when you execute the smart-contracts you should set the logging level to debug.
+To be able to be able to read the different prints when you execute the smart-contracts, you should set the logging level to debug.
 Edit (or create) the `massa/massa-node/config/config.toml` file and add the following line:

 ```toml
 [logging]